sketchplugins/plugin-directory/README.md

 - [Quick Presentation](https://github.com/timothywhalin/sketch-quick-presentation), by Timothy Whalin: A Sketch plugin to quickly share multiple artboards with an optional title.
 - [QuickColor](https://github.com/colesperks/quickcolor), by Cole Perkins: Sketch plugin that lets you quickly apply colors from the color palette to selected elements- 🎨
 - [Radial Lines](https://github.com/herrhelms/radial-lines-sketch), by herrhelms: Generate lines originating from a certain coordinate of an artboard.
-- [Random Sizing](https://github.com/longzheng/sketch-randomsize), by Long Zheng: Sketch plugin to randomly resize selected elements.
-- [random-ipsom](https://github.com/fliptopbox/random-ipsom), by Bruce Thomas: A latin text generator similar to Lorem Ipsum.
+- [Random Ipsom](https://github.com/fliptopbox/random-ipsom), by Bruce Thomas: A latin text generator similar to Lorem Ipsum.
 The plugin outputs randomly ordered paragraph text with three variations.
 You can use a random word count, a specific word count or inject random content into an existing text blocks.
+- [Random Sizing](https://github.com/longzheng/sketch-randomsize), by Long Zheng: Sketch plugin to randomly resize selected elements.
 - [Randomcolors](https://github.com/avadhbsd/randomcolors), by Avadh: Sketch App Plugin For Applying Random Colors To A Selection Of Objects.
 - [Regexp Rename](https://github.com/littlebusters/regexp-rename), by littlebusters: You can change the layer name by Regexp in Sketch 3.
 - [Relabel Button](https://github.com/kenmoore/sketch-relabel-button), by Ken Moore: Update a button's label and it gets resized automatically, preserving existing padding.